batmainisvectorsigma/Java-Swing-Tutorial-/README.md

 - After reading all the file that is not in a certain folder.
 You can start reading programs which is inside a folder.
 That is, you can start reading programs in this sequence Action, Border, ComboBoxes, DialogBoxes, Event, JButton, Layout Manangement, Menu, Mouse, Sliders, TextField, Troubleshoot GUI Programs etc.

 # Conclusion
 After reading this repo you can start creating applications.
-Just reading this repo and not making anything after reading is similar to a person who doesn't read anything.
+Just reading this repo and not making anything is similar to a person who doesn't read anything.